QODIO/revealator/README.md

 revealator-position-within          | The element is within the window view revealator-position-partially-above | The top of the element is outside window view, but the bottom of the element is inside window view revealator-position-above           | Both the top and the bottom the element are above the window view

+##### Only show the effect once
+By adding the class `revealator-once`, the effect will only fire once.
+The plugin will lock to the position to `revealator-position-within`.

 #### Default styles:
 The included stylesheet has some default css classes